-- R10-12-1 The requirements for user story US10-1 Shall be implemented as per [PRD-IR.92].
-For the use cases and requirements where the companion video service to VoLTE is mentioned, [PRD-IR.94] Shall be followed. - R10-12-2 The requirements for user stories US10-2 and US10-3 Shall be realised as described in sections 2.2.1 and 3.8 of [RCC.07]. - It is left up to the service provider policy and implementation to decide how an incoming call terminates using CS, VoLTE or RCS IP Voice Call.
-The RCS telephony tag as defined in section 2.4.3 of [RCC.07] May be used for this and Shall always be provided by the client.
-The client of the secondary device Shall set the value to "none". - Note the parameter Voice_Domain_Preference_E_UTRAN described in section 2.9.1 of [RCC.07] Shall be taken into account. - The possibility to provide QoS of any kind is down to service provider's policy and implementation. - R10-12-3A device capable of making VoLTE calls which is also RCS capable Shall operate in RCS-VoLTE mode as described in section 2.2.1 of [RCC.07] bearing in mind the implications in terms of registration and APN behaviour (user story US10-4).
-For the case of a transition period that a device provides both RCS and VoLTE clients as completely separate implementation, the note of the same section becomes relevant. - R10-12-4 For the requirements of user story US10-5, since RCS IP Voice Call service is not an end-to-end service, service identification is not performed as for end to end services.
+- R10-13-1 The requirements for user story US10-1 shall be implemented as per [PRD-IR.92].
+For the use cases and requirements where the companion video service to VoLTE is mentioned, [PRD-IR.94] shall be followed. - R10-13-2 The requirements for user stories US10-2 and US10-3 shall be realised as described in sections 2.2.1 and 3.8 of [RCC.07].

+It is left up to the service provider policy and implementation to decide how an incoming call terminates using CS, VoLTE or RCS IP Voice Call.
+The RCS telephony tag as defined in section 2.4.3 of [RCC.07] may be used for this.

+- Note the parameter Voice_Domain_Preference_E_UTRAN described in section 2.9.1 of [RCC.07] shall be taken into account. - The possibility to provide QoS of any kind is down to service provider's policy and implementation. - R10-13-3A device capable of making VoLTE calls which is also RCS capable shall operate in RCS-VoLTE mode as described in section 2.2.1 of [RCC.07] bearing in mind the implications in terms of registration and APN behaviour (user story US10-4).
+For the case of a transition period that a device provides both RCS and VoLTE clients as completely separate implementation, the note of the same section becomes relevant. - R10-13-4 For the requirements of user story US10-5, since RCS IP Voice Call service is not an end-to-end service, service identification is not performed as for end to end services.
 When connecting through a radio technology where RCS IP Voice Calls may be supported (see section A.1.14 of [RCC.07]), NOT include the +g.gsma.rcs.ipcall feature tag in the SIP OPTIONS requests and responses for capability exchange as it does not support end-to-end RCS IP Voice calls.
-A client Shall also ignore those capabilities when received.
+A client shall also ignore those capabilities when received. - Given that on the interconnect, end to end RCS IP Voice Calls are not allowed (as the operator only offers the option VoIP Breakout), the +g.gsma.rcs.ipcall feature tags should be filtered out from the OPTIONS request and responses.
+If based on the removed capabilities end to end RCS IP Video Calls were possible and such calls are allowed on the interconnect the +g.gsma.rcs.ipvideocallonly feature tag is added to the OPTIONS requests and responses. - In order to identify that a Voice Call should not be routed end to end over IP and do break-out, a client shall not include the +g.gsma.rcs.ipcall feature tag in the Contact and Accept-Contact header fields of the SIP INVITE requests that it sends.
+For an outgoing RCS IP Voice Call, a common core 1.0 client shall only include the MMTEL ICSI in the Accept-Contact and Contact header fields (that is +g.gsma.rcs.ipcall and +g.gsma.rcs.ipvideocallonly are not included).
+The network shall use this as an indication that the call has to be broken out according to its local policies. - RCS IP Voice Call shall not be available at NNI level (except in the case of a downgrade of a RCS IP Video Call as described in section 3.9.4 of [RCC.07]).
+NNI rules are based on CS/VoLTE NNI rules.
+Therefore there shall only be a single NNI for Voice over IMS without differentiation between VoLTE and RCS IP Voice.